UltiPro/Casino-Star/README.md

 # Casino-Star
-Casino Star created by Patryk 'UltiPro' Wójtowicz using ASP.NET Core with Angular.
+Casino Star created by Patryk 'UltiPro' Wójtowicz using ASP.NET Core App with Angular.

 The casino website that includes roulette and coin-flip.
 Each game has several gameplay options and has its own animations for the best experience.
 Additionally, the website has a settings panel with the option of paying extra funds.
 Due to studies and a lack of time, the project was abandoned.